 Ceramics also showed influence from Eastern cultures like the Chinese due to the extensive trade routes, which allowed a wider reach.
 An example of elaborate craftsmanship is the metal basin, Baptistere de Saint Louis (1290 to 1310).

 The Ottomans started to overrule the Mamluks, reigning from around 1281 to 1924.
-This introduces the Later period in Islamic history, as well as Islamic art and architecture, among other arts and crafts.
 The Later period includes several important dynasties and empires, notably the Ottoman Empire; the Timurids, who reigned from around 1369 to 1502; the Safavids, who reigned from around 1502 to 1736; and the Mughals, who reigned from around 1526 to 1858.

 The Iznik style was prominent on tiles and was characterized by flowers and vines in curvilinear shapes.
-The colors consisted of different hues of blues and turquoise.
-There was also an extensive production of textiles as well as the extensive use of calligraphy, which was an important part of Islam art.
+The colors consisted of different hues of blue and turquoise.
+There was also an extensive production of textiles as well as the extensive use of calligraphy.
 Some prominent examples include the Topkapı Palace (construction started in 1459) and the Süleymaniye Mosque (1550 to 1558).

 When we look at the Timurids and Safavids, both empires included impressive architectural structures.

 The Safavids also produced high-quality manuscripts, especially illuminated manuscripts.
 Islamic painting through this form of art was exceedingly popular, and a significant number of patrons came from the royal court.
 An example can be seen in the Shahnama, which was a “Book of Kings”.

 Pages from an illustrated manuscript of the Shah Namah that may have belonged to Jahangir, c.
 1570; See page for author, Public domain, via Wikimedia Commons